apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

    - [Fix logic for determining downstream subtasks for partitioner replacement](https://github.com/apache/flink/commit/fb482fe39844efda33a4c05858903f5b64e158a3)
  - [Support timespan for busyTime metrics](https://github.com/apache/flink/commit/a7fdab8b23cddf568fa32ee7eb804d7c3eb23a35) (good to have)

+For session job auto-scaling, a latest custom build of Flink 1.19 or 1.18 is required that contains the fix for [FLINK-33534](https://issues.apache.org/jira/browse/FLINK-33534).

 ### Limitations

 By default the autoscaler can work for all job vertices in the processing graph.